skbkontur/cement/README-faq.md

 # Frequently asked questions

+#### 0. I can't build or clone some module
+Cement just finds your local `git` and `msbuild`, and executes commands.

+Your can always run this comands in console, without cement.

 #### 1. How to use msbuild installed in custom location?
 Fill VS150COMNTOOLS variable with your custom location: